 Before finishing this piece, I wanted to share with you a funny anecdote about this topic.

 We have to go some years back to about 2010.
 I was working as the main engineer on a record by a band that played ska mixed with punk (something like the Mighty Mighty Bosstones).
 They were nine people in a band and had a leader who was the bass player.

 He was into music production and would go on endless arguments with the producer who was as knowledgeable as he was.

-One fine day, the bass player brought in the demos for the songs to prove the producer that a trumpet line was a keeper.
-When he hit play I was completely blown away by the sound; it was really good!
+One fine day, the bass player brought in the demos for the songs to prove to the producer that a trumpet line was a keeper.
+When he hit play, I was completely blown away by the sound; it was really good!

 I immediately asked him just how he did it and he smiled and said he turned his old Tascam Portastudio into a recording console and would put every microphone through those preamps and then into the computer.